For customers using eu.app.clio.com, please refer to our EMEA Terms of Service.

 9.7 For Subscribers using the Service’s “Campaign Tracker” feature: Payment for Call Minutes.
 You agree to pay for all per line and per-minute telephone connection fees (“Call Minute Fees”) or other usage fees for other services that Themis may make available, as billed.
 In addition, Subscriber authorizes Themis to charge your valid credit card for all charges incurred.

 9.8 Subscriber is responsible for paying all taxes associated with the subscription to the Service.
-If Themis has the legal obligation to pay or collect taxes for which Subscriber is responsible under this section, the appropriate amount shall be invoiced to and paid by Subscriber, unless Subscriber provides Themis with a valid tax exemption certificate authorized by the appropriate taxing authority.
+If Themis has the legal obligation to pay or collect taxes for which Subscriber is responsible under this section, the appropriate amount shall be charged to and paid by Subscriber, unless Subscriber provides Themis with a valid tax exemption certificate authorized by the appropriate taxing authority.

 9.9 Any and all payments by or on account of the compensation payable under this Agreement shall be made free and clear of and without deduction or withholding for any taxes.
 If the Subscriber is required to deduct or withhold any taxes from such payments, then the sum payable shall be increased as necessary so that, after making all required deductions or withholdings, Themis receives an amount equal to the sum it would have received had no such deduction or withholding been made.